alichry/jsconsole/README.md

 ### Options

-The `Root` component defines two configurable options:
+The `Root` component defines the below configurable options:
 - `defaultTheme`: Choose between `light` or `dark`.
 Defaults to `light`
 - `environment`: Specify an execution environment, defaults to `iframe`.
 Pass `top-level` to avoid execution of JavaScript code inside an iframe.
+- `className`: Specify a CSS class name for the parent container.

 #### Dark theme